 Advanced osteopathic treatment methods.
-2 semester hours, second year, semester 4.

 715. Core Clerkship in Manipulative Medicine

 A required four-week rotation in the Department of Manipulative Medicine.
 The rotation includes an intensive didactic and hands-on review of OMM.
 Students see and treat their own patients in a faculty-supervised clinic and accompany faculty members during clinic hours.
 Students also participate in weekly literature discussions and case reviews.
 Students are responsible for an end-of-rotation written examination and a written case report.